 11. If you have any difficulty throughout the screening process, you can request to speak to the screening supervisor.

-12. Carry extra food and water in case of hyper- or hypoglycemia as airline food service has seen a dramatic cutback over
+13. Carry extra food and water in case of hyper- or hypoglycemia as airline food service has seen a dramatic cutback over the years.

 - You must request a visual inspection before the screening process begins otherwise your medications and supplies will undergo x-ray inspection.